AbrahamHuitron/data-analytics-portfolio/README.md

 # Data Science & Analytics Portfolio
-This repository is a compilation of all data science & analytics related projects I have done over the years.
+This repository is a compilation of all data science & analytics related projects I have worked on.
 The projects here are related to hobbies, personal interest, self-learning, and some approved work related assignments.
 Feel free to reach out to me anytime to discuss my work, interests, experience, or even to collaborate on projects!